If you can use Windows, you can use FTP. Setting up an e-mail account is harder.

 - password

-- sometimes servers require PASV be used, or not used
+- sometimes servers require passive (PASV) mode be used, sometimes active mode is required

 Quick Guide on How to Use FTP with WinSCP:

-On WinSCP, I did the custom install, disabling most of the "typical options" it wanted to install, such as shell extensions and icons all over my menus and desktops.
-I set it to use Explorer GUI mode.
+C:\Portable\programname (If you really insist on using the WinSCP installer, do the custom install, disabling most of the "typical options" it wants to install, such as shell extensions and icons all over your menus and desktops.
+And set it to use Explorer GUI mode.)